Robin Dahlstrøm

-Robin Dahlstrøm (born 29 January 1988) is a Norwegian former professional ice hockey player who is last played for Storhamar in the Norwegian hockey league GET-ligaen in 2021.
+Robin Dahlstrøm (born 29 January 1988) is a Norwegian former professional ice hockey player who last played for Storhamar in the Norwegian hockey league GET-ligaen in 2021.

 Dahlstrøm has played primarily in his native Norway for the Frisk Asker organization, including his junior and most of his professional career.
 In 2011 he moved to the Swedish club IF Troja/Ljungby in the HockeyAllsvenskan.

 For the 2013–14 season Dahlstrøm signed with Örebro HK of the SHL.
 He was also loaned to HockeyAllsvenskan club Djurgårdens IF for several matches.

 Dahlstrøm competed in the 2013 IIHF World Championship as a member of the Norway men's national ice hockey team.
 He was also named to Norway's 25 man roster for the 2014 Winter Olympics.